hawaiimachinelearning/hawaiimachinelearning.github.io/competition.md

 tags:
 ---

-## Competition Timeline
-The competition is planned to start on March 30th and to finish on April 30th.
-We will wrap-up the competition on May 4 th.

-*Week 0, Friday March 30, 6:00 PM: Start Competition*
-* Description: Kick-off the event.
-Discuss the competition task, rules, and timeline.
-Setup complete beginners.
-Encourage team formation.
-* Venue: Manoa Innovation Center

-*Week 1, Monday April 2, 6:00 PM: Tutorial 1*
-* Description: Present the first tutorial (see Tutorials section in notes).
-* Venue: Ideation Room at the Manoa Innovation Center + Streamed

-*Week 2, Monday April 9, 6:00 PM: Tutorial 2*
-* Description: Present the second tutorial (see Tutorials section in notes).
-* Venue: Ideation Room at the Manoa Innovation Center + Streamed

-*Week 3, Monday April 16, 6:00 PM: Tutorial 3*
-* Description: Present the third tutorial (see Tutorials section in notes).
-* Venue: Ideation Room at the Manoa Innovation Center + Streamed

-*Week 4, Monday April 23, 6:00 PM: Tutorial 4*
-* Description: Present the fourth tutorial (see Tutorials section in notes).
-* Venue: Manoa Innovation Center

-*Week 5a, Monday April 30, 2:00 PM: End Competition*
-* Description: End competition on Monday at 2:00 PM HST (Tuesday 00:00 UTC).
-No new submissions will be allowed.
-Notify participants of the competition’s end.
-Ask the top 3 teams to submit their code and prepare their presentations.
-* Venue: None

-*Week 5b, Friday May 4, 6:00 PM: Winner’s Presentations*
-* Description: Finalize the competition results and present prizes.
-Explain the choice for Best Kernel.
-Have winners present their solutions (3rd → 2nd → 1st).
-* Venue: iLab at UH Manoa

-We may host a follow-up meetup for any participant interested in presenting their solution or kernel.

 ## Competition Summary
 Test your skills at Hawaii's first Machine Learning Competition.
 Whether you're a machine learning expert or just want to prevent the robots from taking over, everyone is welcome.